 - Cut out any lingering toxins — such as unfiltered water — by having filtered water always handy.

 - Up your vitamin D intake.
 If you can, spend as much time in the sun as possible.
-For those in the most of the northern latitudes, you can’t really get enough in the winter months from the sun.
+For those in most of the northern latitudes, you can’t really get enough in the winter months from the sun.
 So, supplement with a 5,000 IU quality vitamin D supplement per day (for adults).
 Also try this Vitamin D Cream.

 But if you will be leaving your home, you need to prepare even more.
 When you travel, be sure to take these essentials: